Prospective Tenants

 What is the move-out process?

-The tenant must give one calendar month’s notice to the VGH Property Administrator before moving out.
+The tenant must provide the legal one calendar months’ notice in writing to the VGH Property Administrator before vacating the unit.
 A move-out package outlining the process will then be emailed to the tenant.
-A pre-move-out inspection will then be scheduled to assess the apartment’s condition and inform of potential charges (cleaning, drywall repair, carpet repair due to stains, etc).
+A pre-move-out inspection will be scheduled to assess the apartment’s condition and inform of potential charges (cleaning, drywall repair, carpet repair due to stains, etc).
 Further details on move-out charges are included in the move-out package.

-VGH will reach out to the tenant to schedule the move-out closer to the month’s end, taking place no later than 1:00 pm on the last day of the month.
-A VGH caretaker will conduct a move- out inspection, and charges deducted from the security deposit will be outlined in the inspection report, with the remainder refunded by cheque and mailed to the tenant’s forwarding address within 15 days.
+VGH will contact the tenant to schedule the move-out closer to the end of the month, which will be no later than 1:00 p.m. on the last day of the month.
+A VGH caretaker will conduct a move-out inspection and note any charges to be deducted from the security deposit in a report for the tenant’s approval.
+If the tenant does not agree to the charges on the inspection report, they may choose to apply to the Residential Tenancy Branch for further review by an Arbitrator.
+If there are no charges, the security deposit cheque will be mailed to the tenant’s forwarding address within 15 days.

 Where can I park my moving truck?